ishaan2304/Calculator-Using-basics-of-Javascript-and-CSS/README.md

 #  Basic Calculator
 A simple web-based calculator that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-This project was built using HTML, CSS, and JavaScript/
+This project was built using HTML, CSS, and JavaScript

 ## Table of Contents